 One of the highlights of visiting Timanfaya National Park is the stunning El Diablo restaurant.
 Perched on top of Isolte de Hilario, this modern restaurant was designed by Lanzarote born architect and artist Cesar Manrique.

-The restaurant is completely enclosed in glass which offers both panoramic views of the park as well as a slight feeling of lightness or low gravity.
+The restaurant is completely enclosed in glass, offering both panoramic views of the park and a slight feeling of lightness or low gravity.

 This restaurant takes full advantage of its unique location by using the heat of the volcano as its oven.
 It is possible to visit the “volcanic oven” and see for yourself chickens and other items (El Diablo is best known for its volcanic chicken) being cooked by the natural heat from the earth.